fbxhax/fbxhax.github.io/content/card/connect.md

 <i class="fa fa-comments-o fa-2x" aria-hidden="true"></i>

-Chat with fellow Fairbanks Hackers on Gitter
+Chat with fellow Fairbanks Hackers on our Gitter [FairbanksHackathon Lobby](https://gitter.im/FairbanksHackathon/Lobby) chat channel.
+Just need a GitHub identity to join!

-Issue tracker - help us collect and organize hacking ideas, this website, and planning of hackathons.
+<i class="fa fa-lightbulb-o fa-2x" aria-hidden="true"></i>

+We also use our issue tracker to collect and organize hacking ideas for hackathons.
+If you have an idea or problem you think would be great to be put forward during a hackathon event toss it into our [website issue tracker](https://github.com/FairbanksHackathon/fairbankshackathon.github.io/issues).